gephi/gephi-maven-plugin/README.md

 This plugin can help developers in the following way:

-- **Validate** plugin against standard (e.g. check dependency version, configuration)
+- **Validate** plugin against standards (e.g. check dependency version, configuration)

 - **Run** a testing version of Gephi with developed plugins pre-installed

 ## How it works

 This plugin is designed to work in a repository that has forked the `gephi-plugins` master branch.
-Such a repository typically contains a `modules` folder where plugins should be located.
+Such a repository typically contains a `modules` folder where plugins are located.

 Each Gephi plugin module can define dependencies to regular Java libraries, Netbeans modules and of course Gephi modules.